-(d) Telecommunications Information Outlet Testing Requirements.
+3.4.
+Telecommunications Information Outlet Testing Requirements

-(i) Each Voice and data cable link shall be tested and conform to the most current ANSI TIA-568 Commercial Building Telecommunications Cabling Standard, as of the signing date of the lease agreement.
+Each Voice and data cable link shall be tested and conform to the most current ANSI TIA-568 Commercial Building Telecommunications Cabling Standard, as of the signing date of the lease agreement.
 Testing shall be accomplished using level III or higher field testers.

-(e) Telecommunications Information Outlet Documentation Requirements.
+3.5.
+Telecommunications Information Outlet Documentation Requirements

-(i) Each information outlet faceplate and closet termination point shall be labeled.
+Each information outlet faceplate and closet termination point shall be labeled.

-(ii) The lessor shall provide a floor plan (paper copy and editable electronic copy) of the occupied space to the tenant agency.
+The Lessor shall provide a floor plan of the occupied space to the Tenant Agency.
 This floor plan shall indicate the following: outlet locations and labeling scheme; wiring closets and/or station-cabling concentration points; telephone rooms; data server rooms; and, if more than one wiring closet serves the occupied space(s), a visual representation shall indicate the floor area(s) being served by each closet.

-(iii) The tenant agency shall maintain a current copy of the lessor-provided floor plan, indicating any moves, adds, or changes to the information outlets which occurred during the period of the lease.
-At the end of the lease term, the tenant agency shall provide the lessor a copy of this updated and current floor plan.
+The Tenant Agency shall maintain a current copy of the Lessor-provided floor plan, indicating any moves, adds, or changes to the information outlets which occurred during the period of the lease.
+At the end of the lease term, the Tenant Agency shall provide the Lessor a copy of this updated and current floor plan.

-(f) Regulatory and Other Requirements.
+3.6.
+Regulatory and Other Requirements

-(i) Wiring methods, conductor applications, and insulation materials shall meet all applicable provisions of the National Electrical Code and Federal Communications Commission Rules and Regulations as well as applicable State and Local Codes.
+Wiring methods, conductor applications, and insulation materials shall meet all applicable provisions of the National Electrical Code and Federal Communications Commission Rules and Regulations as well as applicable State and Local Codes.

-(ii) All new cables and wires installed shall be listed by Underwriters Laboratories, Inc.
+All new cables and wires installed shall be listed by Underwriters Laboratories, Inc.

-- (iii) All cables installed shall meet appropriate fire ratings. - (4) Definitions.
+All cables installed shall meet appropriate fire ratings.

+4. Definitions

-Demarc, or demarcation point, means the physical point at which separation is made between the telecommunications service provider's cable facilities and those owned by the end user/building owner.
+- 4.1.
+Demarc (demarcation point).
+The physical point at which separation is made between the telecommunications service provider's cable facilities and those owned by the end user/building owner.
 The point in which the provider's service is handed off to the user's cable facilities and/or equipment.
 Multiple demarc locations in one physical structure are common.
-Tie cables which provide connectivity between entrance facilities and demarc locations are owned by the local service provider.

-Entrance facilities means an entrance to a building for both public and private network service cables (including antennas) including the entrance point at the building wall and continuing to the entrance room or space.
+Tie cables which provide connectivity between entrance facilities and demarc locations are owned by the local service provider. - 4.2.
+Entrance Facilities.
+An entrance to a building for both public and private network service cables (including antennas) including the entrance point at the building wall and continuing to the entrance room or space.
 Entrance facilities are often used to house electrical protection equipment and connecting hardware for the transition between outdoor and indoor cable.
-The entrance facility includes overvoltage protection (often referred to as a terminal) and connecting hardware for the transition between outdoor cable.

-Home run means an individual cable run installed from a central distribution point to termination point.
-Each cable run is a continuous length without a splice or intermediate point.
-Each cable run is a continuous length without a splice or intermediate termination point.
-Typically referred to as a "star" topology.

-Telecommunications information outlet means a user connection facility provided in a work area as part of a structured cabling system.

-Tie cable means cabling facilities used to connect two physical points together.
-(Example: multiconductor cable used to extend services from an entrance room or space to a remote wiring closet or station-cabling cross-connect field.)
+The Entrance Facility includes overvoltage protection (often referred to as a terminal) and connecting hardware for the transition between outdoor and indoor cable. - 4.3.
+Telecommunication Facilities.
+The aggregate of equipment used for various modes of transmission, such as digital data, audio signals, image and video signals.
+This equipment is provided by the local service provider and the Office of the Chief Information Officer. - 4.4.
+Telecommunication Service.
+Any service provided by a telecommunication provider and/or by the Office of the Chief Information Officer. - 4.5.
+Tie Cable.
+Cabling facilities used to connect two physical points together.
+Ex: multiconductor cable used to extend services from an entrance room or space to a remote wiring closet or station-cabling cross-connect field.
 Riser cables, used to extend services between floors of a structure, are also considered tie cables.
 Tie cables can be copper or optical fiber in construction.

-History: Approved by the Technical Panel on December 11, 2012.
-URL: https://nitc.nebraska.gov/standards/7-RD-01.pdf
+VERSION DATE: DRAFT - August 10, 2012

+HISTORY:

+PDF FORMAT: (to be added)